-Family allowances: The federal program pays 175 francs a month for each of the first two children (195 francs in mountain regions); 180 francs a month for the third and each subsequent child (200 francs in mountain regions).
+Family allowances: The federal program pays 190 francs a month for each child (210 francs in mountain regions).
 In addition, a household allowance of 100 francs is paid for each married worker.

-The legal minimum allowance in cantonal programs is between 154 francs and 344 francs a month for each child, according to canton.
+The legal minimum allowance in cantonal programs is between 160 francs and 370 francs a month for each child, according to canton.
 Funds often pay higher amounts than the legal minimum.

-Birth grants: A lump sum of between 600 francs and 1,500 francs is paid, according to canton.
+Birth grants: A lump sum of between 800 francs and 1,575 francs is paid, according to canton.

-Vocational training allowances: Between 190 francs and 444 francs is paid a month, according to canton.
+Vocational training allowances: Between 214 francs and 466 francs is paid a month, according to canton.
 When provided, vocational training allowances replace family allowances.